facontidavide/PCL_VoxelGrid_enhanced/README.md

     sudo apt install libbenchmark-dev

-This fix has been already submitted as aPull request to PCL.
+This fix has been already submitted as a Pull Request to PCL.